pelusitoro/Anopheles-OpenSpliceAI/README.md

 cd Anopheles-OpenSpliceAI
 ```

+Alternatively you can also download the repository as a zip folder by clicking the `>Code` green button
 Create a conda environment with all the packages needed to run the notebook, included in the `.yml` file

 ```bash